wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/data-setup-vaccination-management-app/includes/6-summary.md

-This exercise covered the following Microsoft Vaccination Management user experiences and scenarios:
+This module covered the following Microsoft Vaccination Management user experiences and scenarios:

-Vaccination Program Administrators who are looking to:
+- Vaccination Program Administrators who are looking to:

   - Learn how to quickly pull data into Dataverse to create new records.

--   Set up Reference Data to launch new Vaccine Sites and Locations
+  - Set up reference data to launch new vaccine sites and locations.

--   Set up Master Data to manage Vaccine and Program data
+  - Set up master data to manage vaccine and program data.

-Vaccination Provider Administrators who are looking to:
+- Vaccination provider administrators who are looking to:

--   Create Vaccine Batches
+  - Create vaccine batches.

--   Create Vaccination Sites
+  - Create vaccination sites.

--   Create Site Schedules
+  - Create site schedules.

-In this lab, you learned how a Vaccination Program Manager can quickly pull data into Dataverse to create new records.
-You also discovered how to create new Reference Data to launch new Vaccine Sites and Locations.
-Finally, you set up Master Data to manage Vaccine and Program data for Microsoft Vaccine Management.
+In this lab, you learned how a vaccination program manager can quickly pull data into Dataverse to create new records.
+You also discovered how to create new reference data to launch new vaccine sites and locations.
+Finally, you set up master data to manage vaccine and program data for Microsoft Vaccine Management.